Skip to content

 FeXXV Emission (Cloudy MCRT)

-A complete configuration for FeXXV (6.7 keV, 1.85 Å) line emission from a TNG-Cluster halo, using Cloudy tables to compute emissivities from the gas thermodynamic state.
-This is a working example for zoom halo i=0.
+A complete config for FeXXV (6.7 keV, 1.85 Å) emission from a TNG-Cluster halo, using Cloudy tables to compute emissivities.
+Example shown is for zoom halo i=0.

 Full configuration